Quick Potty Training Puppy Guide: How to Potty Train a Puppy Fast

 Crate training as a potty training tool helps teach your puppy to hold their bladder for a longer time period.

-When choosing a crate, go for just the right size – not too big, not too cramped.
-If a crate is too big, your puppy might think it’s fine to pee on an empty spot.
+When choosing a crate to house train your puppy, go for just the right size – not too big, not too cramped.
+If a crate is too big, your puppy might think it's fine to pee on an empty spot.

 Some new puppy owners choose to place puppy pads in crates.

-Here comes the golden question: do potty pads work?
+Here comes the golden question: do potty pads work when house training your puppy?

 You can place puppy pads on top or under grass patches and place them in an area that is easy to clean.